finbourne/lusid-sdk-python/sdk/docs/FundsApi.md

 # **get_valuation_point_unsettled_transactions**
 > ValuationPointResourceListOfUnsettledTransaction get_valuation_point_unsettled_transactions(scope, code, valuation_point_data_query_parameters, as_at=as_at, limit=limit, page=page, property_keys=property_keys, nav_type_code=nav_type_code)

-[EXPERIMENTAL] GetValuationPointUnsettledTransactions: Get Unsettled Transactions for the given Fund.
+[EARLY ACCESS] GetValuationPointUnsettledTransactions: Get Unsettled Transactions for the given Fund.

 Gets all transactions that remain unsettled as at the specified Valuation Point for a Fund,  looking back from inception.
 Settlement status is point-in-time: post-cutoff settlement  activity does not alter the result.